nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 - https://github.com/containerd/containerd/releases

 ### Environment
-Truenas Fangtooth on a home server with 2 old Xeon processors and lots or RAM.
+Truenas Fangtooth on a home server with dual E5-2620 6-core Xeon processors and around 300 GB of DDR3 RAM.

+### Create the VM (i.e. instance)
 Create an instance (VM) with Ubuntu Server 24.04 LTS as the starting point. [https://releases.ubuntu.com/noble/ubuntu-24.04.2-desktop-amd64.iso]

 > [!NOTE]
 > A ZVol is not necessary to install the OS.
+Just install it into the Root disk.

 Download the Ubuntu Server 24.04 LTS Live Server ISO image from the internet and upload it to Truenas as a Volume.
 When creating a new instance, choose this uploaded volume.

-### Create the VM (i.e. instance)
+For this setup, I have chosen a modest spec for each machine in the New Instance creation GUI in Truenas as follows:
 - 2 CPU
 - 8 GiB RAM
 - 10 GiB Root Disk
 - Select the appropriate NIC
-- Setup a VNC port of 5901 (so that it does not clash with 5900 already in use)
+- Setup a VNC port of 5901 (or some other port so that it does not clash with 5900 already in use)

-Once the VM has started, use a VNC viewer (Screen Sharing app on iMac) to login to the machine at vnc://10.12.1.10:5901
+Once the VM has started, use a VNC viewer (Screen Sharing app on iMac) to login to the machine at `vnc://10.12.1.10:5901`.
+Note that this is the IP address of truenas.

 ### Installation
 From the VNC window: